Beginner freestyle to advanced instruction for skaters that have completed

 This class teaches the same elements as compulsory figures within a free skating format.
 Advanced turns such as brackets, rockers, and counters will now be taught in the context of standard step sequences with an emphasis on power, carriage, and flow, rather than on tracing precise patterns on the ice.
 For figure skaters level Free Skate 1 and up.

 The Pineville Ice House Skating School provides year round figure skating, hockey, and recreational skating instruction.
 Classes are offered for youth and adult skaters at beginner, intermediate, and advanced levels.
 Beginner skaters should take one of our introductory classes Snowplow Sam 1 (Age 3-5), Basic 1 (Age 6-15), or Adult Learn to Skate 1 (Age 15+).
 Our Skating School follows the Learn to Skate USA and USA Hockey curricula.
+Learn to Skate USA is the only program in the country to be endorsed by U.S. Figure Skating, USA Hockey, US Speedskating, the Special Olympics and the Professional Skater’s Association.
 If you would like updates on upcoming classes and events join our Customer Mailing List.

 For general questions regarding skating school call us at: